Md-Sazzad-Ahsan/Collab/cloud/README.md

 ## Edit config.js

-In the MeetVerse `app/src/config.js` file, change the endpoint to send recording chunks:
+In the Collab `app/src/config.js` file, change the endpoint to send recording chunks:

 ```js
 recording: {